 Psychiatric & Mental Health Technician

-Mental health awareness is rising, but not all mental health careers occur in a clinic.
+Mental health awareness is rising, but not all mental health careers occur in clinics.
 Psychiatric technicians are mental health professionals who care for patients with cognitive and developmental disabilities in assisted living and private care environments.
 According to the American Association of Psychiatric Technicians (AAPT), psychiatric technicians “carry out doctors’ orders, serving as the eyes, ears, and hands of the diagnosing professional.”

 A third title, psychiatric aide, is often grouped into the same category, but these professionals are more entry-level than psychiatric technicians.
-Many psychiatric technicians start as aides—largely assisting with the daily living functions of mental health patients—and become technicians with more experience and education.
+Many psychiatric technicians start as aides—mainly assisting with the daily living functions of mental health patients—and become technicians with more experience and education.

 A psychiatric technician works closely with mental health treatment teams to improve patient outcomes.
 The daily tasks of a psychiatric technician vary widely depending on the clinical setting.
 Some technicians may spend most of their time helping severely disabled patients with essential living functions, including feeding, dressing, and bathing.
 Psychiatric technicians with more training may have more clinically focused tasks such as interviewing new patients, monitoring patient progress, and helping to determine treatment plans alongside other mental health professionals.

-Psychiatric and mental health technicians are not federally licensed, although a few states do have licensing requirements through their respective boards of nursing.
-In most states, entry-level jobs as psychiatric technicians or aides are available without certification or even specific education.
+Psychiatric and mental health technicians are not federally licensed, although a few states have licensing requirements through their respective boards of nursing.
+In most states, entry-level jobs as psychiatric technicians or aides are available without certification or specific education.
 However, academic programs are still available for those who want a head start in the job market.

 Read on to learn more about becoming a psychiatric and mental health technician—an immensely satisfying career that can make a real difference in the lives of others.